department-of-veterans-affairs/vagov-content/pages/burials-memorials/bereavement-counseling.md

 ### Can I get bereavement (or grief) counseling?

 **You may qualify for bereavement counseling if you’re the surviving spouse, child, or parent of:**
-- A Servicemember who died while serving their country
+- A service member who died while serving their country
 - A Reservist who died while on active duty
 - A National Guard Soldier who died while on active duty